-We will be subject to a federal corporate-level tax at the highest regular corporate rate (currently 35%) on any gain recognized from a sale of any assets occurring within ten years of the REIT conversion which we hold at the REIT level at the effective time of our election to be a REIT, but only to the extent of the built-in-gain based on the fair market value of those assets on the effective date of the REIT election.
-If we elect REIT status effective January 1, 2004, such tax will be based on the fair market value of our assets as of January 1, 2004.
-Gain from a sale of an asset occurring more than 10 years after the REIT conversion will not be subject to this corporate-level tax.
+We will be subject to a federal corporate-level tax at the highest regular corporate rate (currently 35%) on any gain recognized from a sale of any assets which we held at January 1, 2004, the effective date of our REIT status election, that occurs within ten years of that date.
+However, we will be subject to such tax only to the extent of the difference between our tax basis and the fair market value of those assets as of January 1, 2004 (the "built-in-gain").
+Gain from a sale of those assets occurring more than ten years after January 1, 2004 will not be subject to this corporate-level tax.

 In addition, the IRS may assert liabilities against us for corporate income taxes for taxable years prior to the time we qualify as a REIT, in which case we will owe these taxes plus interest and penalties, if any.
-Moreover, any increase in taxable income will result in an increase in accumulated E&P, which could cause us to pay an additional taxable distribution to our then-existing shareholders within 90 days of the relevant determination.
+Moreover, any increase in taxable income for those years will result in an increase in accumulated earnings and profits, or E&P, which could cause us to pay an additional taxable distribution to our then-existing shareholders within 90 days of the relevant determination.